loot/loot.github.io/Masterlist-Editing.md

 * Check out the masterlists and become familiar with the comments and categorisations therein.
 See the [Metadata Syntax](http://boss-developers.github.io/docs/BOSS%20Metadata%20Syntax.html) document for the details.
 * Make as many silent comments as you want within the masterlists - it doesn't hurt (within reason).
 * Use blank lines to separate mods that are grouped together or where it helps readability.
+* Where you put a plugin doesn't matter - you may want to see if there are any related plugins in the masterlist already and group them together, or you can just add the plugin to the end of the list.
 * Test your changes before uploading them, to make sure you didn't make any syntax mistakes.
 This is best done by running your edited masterlist through BOSS - make sure to first disable masterlist updating though, or else BOSS may overwrite your edited one with the latest in the repository!

 ### Adding New Entries